 |Cost savings to you, the taxpayer – less time spent troubleshooting and on ad hoc fixes

 |The state used paper for most business processes, including signing contracts||Go paperless!
 Implement eSignature||Results in expedited contracts for state vendors, potentially increasing services available to you|

 |The old data center that houses sensitive state data was located in a hurricane flood zone.||Data center colocation at

 Cost savings to the taxpayer – didn’t build an entirely new center.

 While the State of Hawaii’s business and information technology transformation is making progress, the coalition has identified the following areas in which state government is falling short:

 Due to the budget approved by the legislature and salary restrictions, numerous key positions were either reduced or under-funded.
 Some administrative positions, while budgeted, remain vacant at the beginning of 2018.
 Implementation of the myriad programs associated with the state transformation effort has understandably consumed much time and effort.
 However, given the state’s ongoing challenges of funding and staff reductions, filling allocated positions requires a greater sense of urgency as every open position, both technical and administrative, is crucial to the success of future projects.

 Publishing Public Dashboard

 A publicly accessible dashboard that provides the latest status of specific transformation projects will enable increased transparency and accountability.
-The goal to publish an online dashboard in 2013 was delayed, affecting the public’s ability to track progress made by ETS and others within the state.
+The goal to publish an online dashboard in 2013 was delayed, affecting the public’s ability to track progress made by the Office of Enterprise Technology Services and others within the state.